New Zealand Tea Tree

 Place it less than 1ft from a south-facing window to maximize the potential for growth.

-Select your region to see how the current weather in your area affects the placement of Manuka or tea tree in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of New Zealand Tea Tree in your home 🏡.

 Most potting soils come with ample nutrients which plants use to produce new growth.